Barefoot Myths

 When you put arch support under your feet, those muscles stop working.
 They don’t need to support anything because the insert is doing it for them.
 Over time, they weaken.
 Weaker muscles = weaker arches = “needing” more support.
 See the cycle?

 It’s like putting your arm in a sling and then being surprised your arm is weak when you take the sling off.
 The support caused the weakness, not the other way around.
+The fix is foot strengthening exercises that rebuild what atrophied, not more support that keeps it weak.

 The Exception